jeniahutorova/nc-news-frontend/README.md

 ## Deployed Version

-You can find the deployed version of the project [here](https://65f428091bcfa47d2e7c4d28--news-nc-news.netlify.app/articles).
+You can find the deployed version of the project [here](https://65f428091bcfa47d2e7c4d28--news-nc-news.netlify.app/articles](https://65f428091bcfa47d2e7c4d28--news-nc-news.netlify.app).

 ## About

-NC-news is a web application that allows users to log in, search through articles, choose a topic, sort by date and amount of comments in ascending or a descending order as well as vote, leave a comment ant delete commentby a user.
-It was built using [React].
+NC-news is a web application that allows users to log in, search through articles, choose a topic, sort by date and amount of comments in ascending or descending order as well as vote, leave a comment, and delete a comment by a user.
+It was built using React.

 ## Backend Repository